farhi/remote-desktop/README.md

 - Single-shot connections only allow one single connection.
 Any browser closing or virtual machine shutdown will imply to loose the virtual machine.
 However, this mode is lighter to handle for the server, and can be suited for e.g. tutorials and demo.
 - No need to install anything on the client side.
 - The rendering of the web service is responsive design.
 It adapts to the browser window size.
+- Can monitor running sessions.
+- Can mount host volumes.

 Installation
 ============